 How and why does the body produce ketones?

 The primary source of energy for human bodies is carbohydrates.
-Carbohydrates are nutrients found in plant-based foods and dairy products.
-4
+Carbohydrates are nutrients found in:

-When we eat carbohydrates, our digestive system breaks the digestible ones down into sugars, including glucose.
-Glucose is the body’s main energy source.
+When you eat carbohydrates, your digestive system breaks the digestible ones down into sugars, including glucose – the body’s main energy source.
 It is absorbed into the bloodstream after eating.
 For this reason, it is often called “blood sugar.”5

-But if the body does not get enough glucose – or if it can’t use glucose because of a lack of insulin –it burns stored fat instead.6
+Though if your body does not get enough glucose – or if it cannot use glucose because of a lack of insulin – it burns stored fat instead.6

-2. Does a low carbohydrate diets cause “ketosis”?
+2. Does a low carbohydrate diet cause “ketosis”?

-One common cause of insufficient carbohydrate intake is high protein / low carbohydrates diets (such as the Paleo or Atkins or ketogenic diet).
+One common cause of insufficient carbohydrate intake is high protein / low carbohydrate diets (such as the Paleo or Atkins or ketogenic diet).
 In this case, the production of ketones is intentional.
-By depriving the body of carbs, the body is forced to burn fat stores.9
+By depriving the body of carbs, your body is forced to burn fat stores.9

 Other causes of the state of ketosis (high production of ketones) from too little carb intake include: